kamathsblog/kamathsblog/clqpgfxs7000908jnfo1pd0q9.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703315404600/c13edfc9-c003-4872-96eb-cc7665f19c69.png align="center")

 * [Gazebo](https://gazebosim.org/home): Time to finally get started with Gazebo.
 The last time I used it was for my master thesis between 2016 and 2017 and I haven't touched it since.
-I want to implement Gazebo simulations for both the AKROS2 Mecanum and Omni robots.
+I want to implement Gazebo simulations for at least one of my robots.

 * [Nav2](https://navigation.ros.org/): Same thing goes for Nav2.
 Once the control and simulation packages are done, time to implement the navigation stack for both Mecanum and Omni robots.

-* Fleet Management: Once I have both robots navigating autonomously, I want to control them together.
-For fleet management, I want to explore existing solutions like [Open-RMF](https://openrmf.readthedocs.io/en/latest/) but I would also like to take a shot at designing a solution myself.
+* Fleet Management: For fleet management, I want to explore existing solutions like [Open-RMF](https://openrmf.readthedocs.io/en/latest/) but I would also like to take a shot at designing a solution myself.
 I think I'll eventually end up building on top of an existing open-source solution.
-I've already started reading [this multi-robot notebook by OSRF](https://osrf.github.io/ros2multirobotbook/) for this...
+I've already started reading [this multi-robot notebook by OSRF](https://osrf.github.io/ros2multirobotbook/) for this.
+I'm putting this on the 'nice to have' list as I don't think I'll end up with time to work on a robot fleet.

     ![](https://osrf.github.io/ros2multirobotbook/images/free_fleet_block_diagram.png align="center")